demoric102/energy-demand-api/README.md

 - Register on `http://energy-demand-api.herokuapp.com/register`
 - Click on `Create New Token`
 - Copy generated Token
-- Use the generated Token in the Headers as shown bellow
+- Use the generated Token in the request Headers during the API call to the endpoint.

 ## Endpoint URL:
 `http://energy-demand-api.herokuapp.com/api/communities/your@email.address`